 The management of Federico Beauty Institute believes that outside education and exposure to our industry is a vital part of our students' development.
 In accordance with this belief, Federico Beauty Institute awards hours for attending trade shows and other educational events.
 The Guidelines for administering field trip credit are as follows:

 Total Field Trip Hours Allowed:

-Cosmetologists: 50 hours

-Barbers: 50 hours
+Cosmetology: 50 hours Barber: 50 hours

-Esthetics: 20 hours